zalmoxisus/redux-devtools-extension/README.md

   ```

 ##### 2.2 Advanced store setup
-  If you setup your store with [middleware and enhancers](http://redux.js.org/docs/api/applyMiddleware.html):
+  - If you setup your store with [middleware and enhancers](http://redux.js.org/docs/api/applyMiddleware.html), change this:
   ```javascript
   import { createStore, applyMiddleware, compose } from 'redux';